 This is what you might picture when you think of the Middle Ages — the days of knights, protecting castles and defending the honor of damsels in distress.
 Those born into noble families had easier lives than those born as peasants, or serfs.
 But all females were considered inferior to males, by nature and by law.
 Laws were set by lords and kings — and by the male heads of the Roman Catholic church, a powerful influence on society in the Middle Ages.
 Bovey, Alixe.

-go to site Chaucer, Geoffrey.
+Chaucer, Geoffrey.
 Stephen Greenblatt.
 New York: W.

 Forth, Sarah S. New York: St. Kroch, Carl.
 Cornell University.
 Molitor, Ulrich.
 De Lamiis et Phitonicis Mulieribus, Perfetti, Lisa.
 Speculum Sommerville, Johann.
 Wisconsin University.
 Spencer, Edmund.
 Sutton, Brenda.

 Mythic Passages, Norton, Character Tropes of Women in Medieval Literature Throughout the Medieval period, women were viewed as second class citizens, and their needs always were an afterthought.
 They were either held to be completely deceitful, sexual, innocent, or incompetent.

 Therefore, women were mostly withheld from positions of power or speaking their voice; males made decisions for them, and their lives were dictated by the men that ran the society.
 Despite their lack of validation and suppression, however, women in Medieval literature were certainly present in many works and in various forms.

 Some tropes feed into the idea that women are subservient and inferior to men such as the Virgin, which portrays females as passive and weak, or the mother whose very life circles around making a better life for her family and especially for her husband, or even the whore who has no power in her sexuality and must give it away for the well being of her family or the men in society.